How Hackers Can Spoof IP Address & How to Protect Yourself

 Our high-speed servers will offer you a brand new static shared IP address to anonymize your traffic.
 Also, we use military-grade encryption to protect your data, offer built-in DNS leak protection, and don’t keep any logs.

-So go ahead and give our service a try – it’s free for the first 24 hours.
+So go ahead and give our service a try – it’s free.
 No need to share any credit card info with us, and you’ll get access to all our features.

 The Bottom Line